What is a Responsive Website?

 The main difference is building a website that “Responds” to every screen you use, rather then building a whole mobile site for Mobile Devices.
 Here are examples of each using our customers Workshop Salon as an example:

 Notice the difference?
 The Responsive Design will give you the same look and feel of your online version, just adjusted to fit the screen a lot better when it is shrunk.
-Here is what it looks like on other screens.

 With a Responsive Design, you can have one website with a little extra coding.
 But doing so will substantially increase your websites visibility to the mobile viewer, intern offering them what they want to see without having to zoom in and out.
 Having an easy to navigate site for mobile users will lower your sites “Bounce Rate”